felipefialho/coding-style/README.md

 <a name="preprocessors-media-queries"></a>
 ### 5.3.
 CSS Preprocessors Media Queries

-Provide the media queries rules inside the element
+Provide the media queries rules inside the element.

 ```css
 .navbar